CSGuides/grad-job-guide/index.md

 * <span class="student-q">"How can I find jobs to apply to?"</span>

-As you begin your search, the first step is to think about the types of jobs that appeal to you.
+As you begin your search, a first step is to think about the types of jobs that appeal to you.
 We discuss various job opportunities in computer science for students earning doctoral degrees.
-Then we give pointers for discovering open searches and how to read job postings.
+Then we give pointers for discovering open searches and how to interpret job postings.

 ## Phase 2: [Preparing Your Application](applying.md)